mhansen/jekyll-blog/_posts/2011-12-10-stolen-vehicles-pt1.markdown

 forward to using it on more projects.
 I may blog about how awesome the d3 experience was later.
 If you're into making visualisations, I heartily recommend checking d3 out.

-Mouseover for a visualisation of the colors of the stolen cars.

 <style>
 .highlight {